alexiisjbaptiste/onelinerml/README.md

 💡 Build and Deploy ML Models Without Hassle
 You're a developer—your time is valuable.
 You don’t want to spend hours fine-tuning machine learning models when all you need is a working solution.
 OneLinerML lets you train, evaluate, and deploy ML models with just one line of code.

-⚡ Why Developers Love EasyML
+⚡ Why Developers Love OneLinerML

 ✅ Minimal Code, Maximum Impact – No complex pipelines.
 Just pass your dataset, and OneLinerML does the rest.